 This is a curious question, are you your ideal reader?
-The answer is you might have been when you started the journey that led to the book you want to write, but you probably aren’t anymore.
+The answer is you might have been when you started the journey that led to the story you want to share and the book you want to write, but you probably aren’t anymore.
 The simple truth is you will have grown and changed and as you write the book you will change again.
+One thing is for certain is that writing heals.

 Your ideal reader will have questions that you had.
-They will also have other questions that you might not have thought about, but which you got from research.
+They will also have other questions that you might not have thought about, but which you got when you researched how to heal yourself.

-Not only do you need to consider where to start the book, but also to not cram too much into it, as well as writing at the right level for your reader.
+Not only do you need to consider where to start your story, but also to not cram too much into it, as well as writing at the right level for your reader.

 This blog post from contently.com makes interesting reading.
 ‘We shouldn’t discount simple writing, but instead, embrace it.’